Chris Fogarty: Family

 One of the ten children, six boys and four girls, of the wealthy wine merchant and former Mayor of Hotham (now known as North Melbourne) Thomas Fogarty (1836–1900) and Cecilia Mary Fogarty (1854–1933), née Cullen, Chris Fogarty was born on 28 January 1884 in Hotham, Victoria.
-He married Mary Agnes O'Connor (sometime given as Agnes Mary O'Connor), in Hawthorn, on 7 May 1915, the day before he left Australia.
+He married Mary Agnes O'Connor (sometimes given as Agnes Mary O'Connor) in Hawthorn, on 7 May 1915, the day before he left Australia.
 Their daughter, Anne Christine Fogarty, was born in London on 5 March 1916.

 Education

-He was educated at St Patrick's College, Ballarat, Ormond College, and at the University of Melbourne where he first studied engineering and then transferred to a veterinary science degree.
+He was educated at St Patrick's College, Ballarat, Ormond College, and at the University of Melbourne, where he first studied engineering and then transferred to a veterinary science degree.

 Football

 University VFL Team: 23 May 1908:

 Chris Fogarty, 2nd player from left, back row.

 Four of the six Fogarty brothers played VFL football: Thomas Bernard "Tom" Fogarty (1878–1922), played for St Kilda, South Melbourne, and University for a total of 95 games; John Joseph Fogarty (1882–1952), played a single game for South Melbourne; Chris Fogarty, played for Essendon and University for a total of 28 games; and Joseph Patrick "Joe" Fogarty (1887–1954), played with South Melbourne, Essendon, and University for a total of 16 games.
 His nephew, Thomas Bernard Fogarty (1909–1984), son of his brother Tom, played 13 senior VFL games for St Kilda.

 Along with his brother Joe, he played football, representing Ormond College, in a combined Melbourne University team, against a combined University of Adelaide team, on 8 August 1906.

 Fogarty played his first senior match for Essendon, against Geelong, at the Corio Oval, on Saturday, 8 September 1906 (which Geelong won by 24 points), and his second march was in the Semi-Final on the following Saturday, against Fitzroy, where he played full-back in an Essendon team that lost by 36 points (his brother Joe also played for Essendon team in each of the matches).

 He played football both for Ormond College and Melbourne University during 1907 in the Metropolitan Association, and was awarded a "blue" for football.
-In late 1907 the VFL agreed to admit University to its 1908 competition; and, now 24, with his brothers Tom (aged 30) (who captained the team) and Joe (aged 22), Chris Fogarty played in the first competition match that the University VFL team ever played, against Essendon, at the East Melbourne Cricket Ground, on 2 May 1908.
+In late 1907, the VFL agreed to admit the University to its 1908 competition; and, now 24, with his brothers Tom (aged 30) (who captained the team) and Joe (aged 22), Chris Fogarty played in the first competition match that the University VFL team ever played, against Essendon, at the East Melbourne Cricket Ground, on 2 May 1908.
 He played well in the ruck, although his team lost by 66 points, 14.11 (95) to 3.11 (29).

 He played another 25 games for University, playing his last VFL game for University, on the half-back flank, against Collingwood, at the East Melbourne Cricket Ground, on 27 August 1910 (round seventeen).
 University lost the tight match by 16 points, 9.5 (59) to 10.15 (75).